 Your administrator can configure the display of the links as either colored, or colored with an associated severity icon.
-They can also configure the thickness of the line based on the connection speed of the link.
-By default, these options are on.
+By default, link status is on.

 The display of link status can be customized for each individual view.

 - 1. Open any view that displays the links between devices.
 An error status for a link is indicated by a line with a color corresponding to the alert status, as well as an associated severity status icon, if configured. - 2.
 Hover over the link to display information about the link. - 3.
 Click a link to select it. - 4.
 Right-click a link to open the right-click menu.